ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 * provide a tiered and transparent framework that allows for verification of integrity and authenticity of the integrated software at both component and product level before installation
 * notify software integrators of vulnerabilities identified during security scans of running software
 * provide valid annotations on build integrity to ensure conformance

+### Verification That Signing Certificate Is Authorized by Supplier

+Consumers wish to verify the authenticity and integrity of software they use before installation.
+To do this today, they rely on the digital signature of the software.
+This can be misleading, however, as there is no guarantee that the certificate used to sign the software is authorized by the Supplier for signing.
+For example, a malicious actor may obtain a signing certificate from a reputable organization and use that certificate to sign malicious software.
+The consumer, believing the software originated from the reputable organization, would then install malicious software.

+A consumer of software wants to:

+- verify the authenticity and integrity of software they use before installation.

+There is no standardized way to:

+- enable the consumer to verify that software originated from a 'duly authorized signing party' on behalf of the supplier, and is still valid.

 # Terminology {#terminology}